 – H. L. Mencken

-Side note: Be aware that you can have too many metaphors.
+Side note: Be aware that you can have too many comparisons.
 You’ll rarely want more than one in a single paragraph, and often not more than one on a page.

 For the love of God, do we readers tire of the list.
 “In the left corner there is a chair and a desk, to the right is the bed, and the walls are painted dull brown.”
 This is so boring.
 In order to have a fun setting, drop the list and instead throw in some cool images and fun verbs: